itzmeanjan/intent/README.md

 # intent

-A simple flutter plugin to deal with Android Intents.
+A simple flutter plugin to deal with Android Intents, written with :heart:.